stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 To complete password reset, collect and submit the user's new password with the reset token to Stormpath.

+{% docs note %}
-**Note:** To complete the password reset, you do not need any identifying information from the user.
+To complete the password reset, you do not need any identifying information from the user.
 Only the password reset token and the new password are required.
+{% enddocs %}

 The password is changed as follows: